EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 variable = "data"
 ```

 `local` is a keyword that represents a locally-scoped variable.
 Think of `let` in JavaScript.
-It only exists in the current function (which includes functions, ifs, loops, etc) or, in the absense of one, across the entire script.
+It only exists in the current block (ifs, loops, etc) or, in the absence of one, across the entire script.

 When there is no keyword, it creates a globally-scoped variable (`var` in JavaScript).
 You can use this new variable throughout the entire running script.

 Locally scoped variables are always preferred.
 Conversely to JavaScript (which is just an example language to compare to), locally-scoped variables offer a hefty (30%+) performance boost over globally scoped ones.
+This is because they are only integrated within the containing block environment.

-If you need to, you can initiate a variable without a value:
+If you need to, you can initiate a variable without a value.
+This is most often used when you need a variable to be accessible in a previous block (referred to as a forward declaration or upvalue).

 ```lua
 local variable